houhaol/ps5_notifier_sg/README.md

 # product-availability
-This is a python script that helps you to find the availability of a product on a specific url
+This is a python script that helps you to find the availability of a product on a specific url.
-used for singapore sony store for ps5 notification
+It will send u email when the product is avaiable.
+Used for ps5 notification in singapore sony store.
+It also can be customized by many sites.

 Python Virtual Environment: